The Longest Holiday of the Year

 While some enjoy spring break, in Belize we celebrate Easter.
 With a large portion of the population belonging to a Christian denomination, holy week is the longest holiday of the year.
 The 4-day weekend for many begins at end of day on Thursday and ends on Monday.

 In contrast with the solemnity of the holiday, coastal towns like San Pedro, Caye Caulker and Placencia are alive with beach parties and other festivities.
-Well-known local DJ’s and artists perform for party goers through the weekend.
-The only day that is still observed with special regard is Good Friday, as the buying and selling of alcohol is prohibited on that day.
+Well-known local DJ’s and artists perform for party-goers through the weekend.
+The only day that is still observed with special regard is Good Friday, as the buying and selling of alcohol are prohibited on that day.
 Whether enjoyed traditionally or frivolously, Easter weekend is taken very seriously in Belize.

 Belize Public Holidays

 Must do’s in each district